stacks-network/docs/overview_auth.md

 <img src="images/kingdom_notin.png" alt="">

-Alice can choose to authenticate as one of her Blockstack IDs by selecting the ID and clicking the **Approve** button.
+Alice can choose to authenticate as one of her Blockstack usernames by selecting the username and clicking the **Approve** button.
 The Blockstack Browser shows Alice an approval dialog with information about your app including:

 * The origin your app was served from
 * Your app's name